Can buying Quality Shares regularly be more rewarding than Mutual Fund SIP's ?

 More control over your portfolio in terms of stock selection, purchase cost, exit price, percentage of each stock in the overall portfolio, sector allocation, etc.

-4. You can avoid over-diversification, which some mutual funds tend to do.
+- You can avoid over-diversification, which some mutual funds tend to

-5. You don’t have to pay management fee that is levied by mutual funds.
+- You don’t have to pay management fee that is levied by mutual

-6. You enjoy high liquidity; you can sell stocks at any time if you need cash.
+- You enjoy high liquidity; you can sell stocks at any time if you

 ‘Buy what you see’ is a simple concept.
 It implies that you invest in stocks of companies whose products you use & see a lot of other people using.